knoup/xviii/assets/units/README.txt

 SQUAREFORMATIONMODIFIER:1

-SQUAREFORMATION denotes whether the unit is capable of going into square formation, while SQUAREFORMATIONMODIFIER specifies the modifier this unit gets when fighting units in square formation (no matter the flank)
+SQUAREFORMATION denotes whether the unit is capable of going into square formation, while SQUAREFORMATIONMODIFIER specifies the (multiplicational) modifier this unit gets when fighting units in square formation (no matter the flank)

 LIMBER:0